mrw0nd3rfu1/Self-Supervised-Hyperspectral-Melanoma-Segmentation-Using-SLIC-Derived-Pseudo-Labels-with-SegFormer/README.md

 ## Citation

-If you use this code or the HSIDermoscopy dataset, please cite appropriately:
+If you use the HSIDermoscopy dataset, please cite appropriately:

 ```bibtex
 @misc{hsidermoscopy,